 Motivated by concerns about existential risk from advanced artificial intelligence and other issues affecting our society, we created GliaLab.

-Members and other partners of our initiative should extend you an invitation to join us and help us achieve and maintain high quality of work.
+Members and other partners of our company should extend you an invitation to join us and help us achieve and maintain high quality of work.
 We still encourage everyone to contact us and send us more information about their previous work and future ambitions.

 We are actively looking for talented and like-minded individuals to join us and help us make a positive impact and meaningful progress.
 Whether you are a PhD graduate from New York or an under-resourced genius from Pune, we will treat you as an equal and respect your work.
 With the right approach, together we can be successful in conquering any problems we face.